-This occurs when a student is involved otherwise with ENSA e.g. a staff member, sabbatical officer or a member of the trustee board, or when a student has pre-existing personal connection with an adviser e.g. friend, family member, neighbour.
+This occurs when a student is involved otherwise with ENSA e.g. a staff member, sabbatical officer or a member of the trustee board, when a student has pre-existing personal connection with an adviser e.g. friend, family member, neighbour; or when a student seek advice from an external organisation (e.g. trade union).